openfaas/faas/guide/kong_integration.md

-# Using Kong as an API gateway for OpenFaaS
+# Securing OpenFaaS with Kong

 [Kong](https://getkong.org) is an API gateway that provides features such as security, logging, and rate limiting.
 By putting this in front of OpenFaaS you can quickly get access to these things and a lot more via [the many other plugins written](https://getkong.org/plugins/) for it.